 My healthcare adviser said that I have got lichen planus because of some previous medication.
 I have changed the medication since, and yet, I see no signs of cure.
 Can homeopathy help?

 Yes.
 Homeopathy can definitely help you, but you will need proper medication to treat it.
 It is believed that allergic reactions to certain medicines causes lichen planus.
 The reason for reappearing or visible marks is the auto-immune nature of this disease, in which the body's protective cells attack the body's own tissues.

 Even if I start with homeopathy for my lichen planus, how much time will it take to completely treat this disease?

 The response of the treatment depends on several factors, namely, the duration, your general health and the extent of its spread on your body

 I am taking medication for hypertension.
 Do I have to stop it for treating lichen planus?

 Generally, homeopathic medication does not interact with the conventional medicines.
-However, it is always advised to check with your doctor for best results.
+However, it is always advised to check with your healthcare provider for best results.